Mathelab/IntLIM/inst/shinyApp/README.md

 __*Please be sure that all files noted in the CSV file, including the CSV file, are in the same folder.
 Do not include path names in the filenames.*__

+Users will need to input files for metabolite abundance data, gene expression data, sample meta-data, metabolite meta-data (optional) and gene meta-data (optional).

-Users need to input a CSV file named 'input.csv' with two required columns: 'type' and 'filenames'.
+Users also need to input a CSV file named 'input.csv' with two required columns: 'type' and 'filenames'.

 The CSV file is expected to have the following 2 columns and 6 rows:

 1. type,filenames